 - If you want an even thicker sauce, whisk 1 tablespoon of cornstarch or flour with 1 tablespoon chicken stock and add to the simmering sauce.

-Other Quick and Easy Recipes
+Other Chicken Recipes

-If you’ve tried this Chicken Francese recipe or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below!
+If you’ve tried this chicken francese recipe or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below!
 You can also follow me on Facebook, Instagram, Pinterest and YouTube to see more tasty meals and anything else I'm up to.

 Chicken Francese